githubnext/blocks-platform/README.md

 ```

 That's it!
 Upon building, the example blocks are synced to the `/blocks` folder (which is completely auto-generated), along with an `index.js` file that exports the blocks and an `index.css` file that exports the styles.

+Note: the `postinstall` script also copies the Excalidraw assets to the `/public/excalidraw` folder to prevent from pulling then in from the unpkg CDN.